ARGOeu/poem-2/README.md

 ## Description

 ARGO POEM service is multi-tenant aware web application used for management of tenants and corresponding resources needed to bootstrap their monitoring.
 It's register of services, repositories, packages and related probes, metric configurations and metric profiles that instruct ARGO monitoring instances what kind of probes/tests to execute for given tenant.
 Additionally it manages grouping of results and defines configuration of reports that ARGO compute engine will generate for each tenant.
 All of that in multi-tenant manner where single instance of web application can cater for multiple tenants and their monitoring needs.
 Users of EGI tenant are allowed to login via SAML2 based EGI CheckIN service.

 ### Features

 Here is a complete list of features:
 * handling of RPM repositories with Nagios probes
 * versioning of packages and Nagios probes
 * mapping of probes and metrics with predefined metric configuration templates
 * mapping of metrics and service types and grouping of them into metric profiles
 * handling of aggregation profiles; definition of service type groups and logical operators within and between them so to define the status result deduction rules
 * definition of availability and reliability reports and its parameters; topology sources, filters and applying of different profiles to fully accommodate generation of reports
 * flexible session and token protected REST API
 * use of ARGO WEB-API as a centralized store for various resources
 * PostgreSQL with schemas for enabling of multi-tenancy
 * integration with SAML identity providers

+### Design

+ARGO POEM is SPA (single page) web application where Django framework is used on the backend and ReactJS UI library is used on the frontend side.
+Client's browser loads in bundle code that jointly represents whole frontend component that packs together Javascript, CSS, fonts, icons and everything else needed to properly render the UI.
+Frontend component is glued with backend Django framework through its staticfiles where bundle is loaded in a single Django template and presented to client.

 ## Installation